Androidacy/WebviewManager-Module/README.md

 - **Recommended to flash through magisk manager**
 	- TWRP installs should work; however this requires a working correctly TWRP, decrypted /data, and the offline install method.
 Note we do not provide support for this!
 - SELinux enforcing/pernissive

-## Other resources

-* [Bromite SystemWebView wiki page for reference](https://github.com/bromite/bromite/wiki/Installing-SystemWebView). **The information there is outdated and has a risk of bricking your device, but is linked for reference.**
-* [Upstream repository](https://github.com/androidacy/WebviewSwitcher).
-All development is done here until stable release.